 LOU MOVE

 After halftime, Anarumo went with rookie cornerback Josh Newton in favor of Cam Taylor-Britt and was rewarded with two passes defensed and three tackles.
-DJ Turner also offered a strong game on the other corner with three passes defensed.
+DJ Turner also offered a strong game at the other corner spot with three passes defensed.

 But on his last one, a rather spectacular play on a deep ball to wide receiver Quentin Johnston at the Bengals 8 in the last minute of the third quarter, Turner hurt his clavicle and had to leave.
 Taylor-Britt, who had a half-sack on an early blitz, came back in to finish the game.